 – the usage warning limit is increased or removed from the monitor.

-Additional from alerts being sent to the Uptime Monitor contact list, you will also have visual warnings in your Uptime Monitors list, for the monitors that are at or over the warning limits:
+In addition to alerts being sent to the Uptime Monitor contact list, you will also have visual warnings in your Uptime Monitors list, for the monitors that are at, or over the warning limits:

 Following the exact same information, as described above, you can set the following warnings: